saikesavvyas/CliniX/README.md

 2.  **Configure the ESP32 Firmware:**
     *   Open the project in Arduino IDE/PlatformIO.
-    *   Update `config.h` with your settings: WiFi credentials, MQTT broker details, API endpoint, and registered phone numbers.
+    *   Update `config.h` with your settings: WiFi credentials, API endpoint, and registered phone numbers.
     *   Upload the code to the ESP32.

 3.  **Program the PLC:**